 The first failure was completely my fault.
 My roommate and I had even purchased precious raspberries to garnish the mousse.
 But then I tried to whip the egg whites in the same mixer that I had just whipped the cream… without cleaning the bowl.

 Yah, so I didn’t know.
-In our desperation, we even tried blending them.

 We tried again.
 In the meantime, we watched the cream and chocolate mixture slowly sinking.
 What should we do?
 We decided to stick the chocolate mixture in the refrigerator to preserve it.
 Wrong choice.
 When we finally folded in the egg whites, we discovered that the chocolate had chilled into ribbons.